Asset protection is something you should consider not only during your lifetime, but after your death for the beneficiaries of your estate.

 - Testamentary trusts can provide protection for your beneficiary should they be at risk of bankruptcy or family law proceedings or are unable to manage their own finances.

-At Dillon Legal, we are Gold Coast Will Lawyers who provide a service which will adapt itself to your unique circumstances, drafting documentation which will best suit your individual needs and wishes, whilst minimising taxation and stamp duty implications.
+At Dillon Legal, we are Gold Coast Will and Estate Lawyers who provide a service of drafting documentation which will best suit your individual needs and wishes, whilst minimising taxation and stamp duty implications.

 We will also work closely with your accountant and financial planner to ensure a holistic approach to your finances and estate plan is provided.